praalhans/lean-abs/README.md

 # Lean ABS

-Formalization of proof system for ABS in the Lean theorem prover.
+Formalization of ABS in the Lean theorem prover.

 # Set-up